-If you saw wether, would you think it is a misspelling of weather or whether?
+If you saw wether, would you think it was a misspelling of weather or whether?
 Wether is a word, but what does it mean?
-What’s the difference between these three words?
+What’s are the differences between these three words?

 A wether is a ram or goat that is castrated at a young age.
 Unless you work with livestock, you are not likely to use the term very often.
 However, one word that you may know derives from wether.
-Shepherds and goatherds attach a bell to the lead animal and call it a bellwether.
-The word now describes anyone who leads.
+Shepherds and goatherds attach a bell to the lead animal in their herd and call it a bellwether.
+The word now describes someone who leads or something that sets a trend.
 In an election, counties or states are bellwethers when they seem to indicate which direction the country will go.
-Notice this explanation of bellwether in the quote below and a usage example of wether:

 Whether is a conjunction.
 Its meaning is similar to if.
-It often introduces the first alternative of a group.
-Here is an example of whether in its most common phrase—whether or not.
+It indicates a question of alternatives.
+Here is an example of whether in the phrase it most commonly appears in—“whether or not.”

-Whether is a conjunction meaning if.
+Whether is a conjunction indicating alternatives.
 Wether is a neutered goat or sheep.
 Weather is the state of the atmosphere.
 Will you ever mix them up again?